 Several things might occur:

-- If a driver takes a breath or blood test resulting in an alcohol concentration of 0.15 or more at the time of testing, the MVA can suspend the person’s driving privilege for 90 days for a first offense or suspend the person’s driving privilege for 180 days for a second or subsequent incident.
+- If a driver takes a breath or blood test resulting in an alcohol concentration of 0.15 or more at the time of testing, the MVA can suspend the person’s driving privilege for 180 days for a first offense and 270 days for a second or subsequent incident.

 - If a motorist takes a test and has an alcohol concentration of 0.15 or more at the time of testing, and if the driver was involved in a motor vehicle accident that resulted in the death of another person, the driver can have his or her driving privileges suspended for 1 year; for a second or subsequent offense, the motorist’s driving privilege can be revoked altogether.